panoply/vscode-liquid/readme.md

 ### Using the package.json prettify field

 In some situations users may prefer to define formatting options within a `package.json` file.
 The extension will check `package.json` files for a `prettify` field and use any beautification options provided when it is defined.
-The `prettify` field only accepts format rules overrides vscode workspace/user settings unless a `.liquidrc` file is present.
-When a `.liquidrc` file is present in your projects root then that will take precedence over over the `prettify` field and `liquid.format.*` workspace/user setting.
+The `prettify` field only accepts format rules and overrides vscode workspace/user settings unless a `.liquidrc` file is present.
+When a `.liquidrc` file is present in your projects root then that will take precedence over the `prettify` field and `liquid.format.*` workspace/user setting.

 ### Using .liquidrc config file